 - Own Your Success!
 People are bombarded with art every day.
 If I scroll through Instagram for just 5 minutes I will see TONS of work!
 100 years ago you had to go to a museum to see any art and you viewed each piece slowly.
 We have unlimited options of what to view.
 So, if you have success, YOU EARNED IT!
 Strangers aren’t going to take the time to comment about how much they love your art if they don’t mean it.
 People aren’t going to support you if they don’t mean it.
 In a world with millions of options, success is harder than ever.
 So every bit of love and support that comes your way is earned by you and is sincere.
 You are worthy of what you have accomplished!
 Just think about it.

 - Fake it till you make it!
 Pretend you are your art heroes.
-Imagine you make the work they do.
+Imagine you do the work they do.
 Lie to yourself.
 Tell yourself you can do this and you are good and worthy.
 Act out the role of the confident artist, even if you don’t feel it.
 You’d be surprised how many people you look up to do this, especially when they start out.

 - Feel the fear/anxiety/doubt but do it anyway!
 You have to keep taking action towards your goals, no matter how you feel!
 One step at a time.
 Failure is normal.
 Keep failing and growing.
 It’s the only way to improve!
 Keep pushing and when success comes, remind yourself how hard you worked for it and that you do deserve it!